NgYanBo/NUSdipSA_StationeryMaintenanceSystem/README.md

 # NUSdipSA_StationeryMaintenanceSystem
-Full SDLC spanning an entire month; Developed a system to help facilitate stationery requests and maintenance of stationery inventory for the departments involved.
+Full SDLC spanning an entire month; Developed a inventory management system to facilitate stationery request and maintenance for department staff and Store Clerk (web and android native application)

 ------------------------------------------------------------
 Contributors: